Dalai Lama leaves U.S. clinic after health check

 His time in the country coincided with the visit of Pope Francis, who met with President Barack Obama and left to return to Rome on Sunday night after a 10-day trip to the United States and Cuba.

-The local Post-Bulletin newspaper said dozens of Tibetans clad in traditional clothes greeted the Dalai Lama at the Mayo Civic Centre on Wednesday morning.
+The local Post-Bulletin newspaper said dozens of Tibetans clad in traditional clothes greeted the Dalai Lama at the Mayo Civic Center on Wednesday morning.

 “It means the world to us,” Dorjee Damdul told the newspaper.
 “We follow his guidance [...] he touched our faces.
 It was a blessing.”